 Inclusion Quality Mark

-The school has been awarded the Inclusion Quality Mark three times in succession, most recently in 2016.
+The school has been awarded the Inclusion Quality Mark four times in succession, most recently in the 2018-2019 academic year.

 “Teachers, teaching assistants and other staff members also showed me that everyone has this ‘inclusive’ and welcoming attitude, and that the encouragement of pupil and parent aspirations for ‘real life’ as an adult is really at the heart of everything Keir Hardie Primary School stands for.”

 The full report summary can be accessed via the link at the bottom of the page.

 Our Inclusion Team